nespinoza/stsci-exocoffee/index.md

 ### Sessions

-Below is a list of upcoming and past sessions.
-If you wish to present a paper in a future session, please let the moderators or the [organizers](mailto:nespinoza@stsci.edu) know!
+Below is a list of upcoming and past sessions. **If you wish to present a paper in a future session, please let the moderators or the [organizers](mailto:nespinoza@stsci.edu) know**!

 | Date (moderator)                 | Presenters                         | Papers         |
 | ---------------------------------|:---------------------------------- | :--------------|